qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Left `Win` key is the sticky left shift+`Win`.
 * Right `Win` key is the sticky right shift+`Win` key and not the app context menu key as in other layers.
 * Comma/period/slash set mouse acceleration 1, 2 and 3.
-* Backspace is delete.
-* Backslash is insert.
 * Square brackets are home and end.
 * Enter is itself.
 * Various Unicode characters µ/ℎ(M), °/⦵(K), £/€(L), ω/Ω(Z), ∫/Σ(S), ∂/∇(D) and √/∛(G).